spryker/spryker-docs/docs/scos/dev/migration-and-integration/202009.0/module-migration-guides/glue-api/migration-guide-contentbannersrestapi.md

 ---
 title: Migration Guide - ContentBannersRestApi
 originalLink: https://documentation.spryker.com/v6/docs/mg-contentbannersrestapi-201907
+originalArticleId: 88a5ab62-77c3-4377-bc7d-8aea4a74a6b8
 redirect_from:
   - /v6/docs/mg-contentbannersrestapi-201907
   - /v6/docs/en/mg-contentbannersrestapi-201907
 ---

 ## Upgrading from Version 1.* to Version 2.*
-ContentBannersRestApi, version 2.0.0 introduces the [Banner content item](/docs/scos/dev/features/201907.0/cms/content-items/content-items-types-module-relations.html) functionality that allows retrieving its data by the content item key via REST API endpoint for all or a specific locale.
+ContentBannersRestApi, version 2.0.0 introduces the [Banner content item](https://documentation.spryker.com/v6/docs/content-items-types-module-relations-201907) functionality that allows retrieving its data by the content item key via REST API endpoint for all or a specific locale.

 In `ContentBannersRestApi` version 2.0.0, we have: